albinmedoc/albinmedoc/README.md

 ## About me

-I´m 21 years old and currently studying information architecture at Malmö University.
+I´m 23 years old and currently a full-stack developer at Lund University.

 My biggest strengths are building full-stack applications with TypeScript, Svelte, MongoDB, Node, Git, and more.
 I am also flexible and open to learning new programming languages.